 All pages have been developed with a clean distinction between code and design.
 This is so screen readers and other accessible browsers have the best possible chance to read the site properly.

-This site automatically adjusts to fit the size and type of device being used to access it - eg smartphone, tablet or PC.
+This site automatically adjusts to fit the size and type of device being used to access it, e.g. smartphone, tablet or desktop.

 The site works with modern web browsers.
-If you experience problems when using Internet Explorer, check that you are not running in compatibility mode.
-Simply turn compatibility mode off, or try using a different browser such as Google Chrome or Firefox.
+If you experience problems, try using a modern, supported browser such as Google Chrome, Firefox or Microsoft Edge.

 This site contains a number of reference materials available for download.
 Publication-based documents are usually downloadable in both PDF and DOC formats.

 PDF, or Portable Document Format, was originally designed for the print industry, enabling documents to be presented and printed consistently regardless of software or operating system.
 Adobe Acrobat Reader is a popular and free application or browser extension that enables PDFs to be viewed (and in some cases, altered or marked up) on a number of platforms.